maneelusf/Explainations/Matrix Factorization/README.md

 ## About
-This repository gives a detailed explanation of the FunkSVD with an example.
+This repository gives a detailed explanation of a FunkSVD Matrix Factorization recommender system with an example.
 The code is located in example-testing-hw1.ipynb.